I was recently re-watching old ‘New Who’, and thought to myself: ‘how can I dress like the Tenth Doctor’?

 So, if there is one thing that I hope you take from this article, it is that I would highly recommend for you to pick up a pair of these.

 What colour converse does the Tenth Doctor wear?

-The black Chuck Taylors are worn exclusively with a Tuxedo.
+He wears black Chuck Taylors exclusively with a Tuxedo.

 Acetate Tortoise Specs

 Although he is a 900 something old alien with two hearts, he still needs – or chooses to need? – spectacles.

 The 10th Doctor’s favourite pair of reading glasses are these rectangular dark tortoiseshell acetate frames, and legitimately increase your IQ by 100.